 - i.
-Fulfills the specific demands of the request or question. - ii.
-Demonstrates that the "person" answering the questions has understood the question or request enough to provide coherent responses in a way that is similar enough to possible human answers as to make it harder for the human teacher to differentiate between Ai and human output. - iii.
+Fulfils the specific demands of the request or question. - ii.
+Demonstrates that the 'respondent' answering the questions has sufficiently understood the question or request to provide coherent responses that are similar enough to possible human answers as to make it harder for humans to differentiate between AI and human output. - iii.
 Demonstrates consciousness of the continuity in the sequence of questions and requests.
-In other words, can ChatGPT keep the conversation going on based on one beginning.
+In other words, can ChatGPT keep the conversation going based on one starting point of inquiry?